sarikasurampudi/oml/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 ## Task 1: Sign into Oracle Machine Learning User Interface

 A Notebook Classic is a web-based interface for data analysis, data discovery, data visualization, and collaboration.
-You create and run notebooks using Oracle Machine Learning Notebooks, which is accessed through the Oracle Machine Learning user interface on Oracle Autonomous Database.
+You create and run notebooks using Oracle Machine Learning Notebooks, which is accessed through the Oracle Machine Learning user interface on Oracle Autonomous AI Database.

 <if type="freetier">

 1. Sign into your OCI account, click the Cloud menu on the left to open the left navigation pane, and click **Oracle Database**.
-On the right pane under Autonomous Database, click **Autonomous Data Warehouse**.
+On the right pane under Autonomous AI Database, click **Autonomous Data Warehouse**.

 	![ADB in OCI](images/adw.png)

-2. The Autonomous Database dashboard lists all the databases that are provisioned in the tenancy.
-Click the Oracle Autonomous Database that you have provisioned.
+2. The Autonomous AI Database dashboard lists all the databases that are provisioned in the tenancy.
+Click the Oracle Autonomous AI Database that you have provisioned.

   ![List of provisioned ADBs](images/provisioned-adb.png)

-3. On your Oracle Autonomous Database instance page, click **Database Actions**.
+3. On your Oracle Autonomous AI Database instance page, click **Database Actions**.
 The Launch DB Actions dialog opens.
 Wait till the Database Actions opens.

 	![ADW Service Console](images/database-actions.png)